NiklasPfister/adaXT/docs/user_guide/creatingCriteria.md

 tree.fit(X, Y)
 ```

-We now go over a detailed example in which we construct the linear regression
+We now go over a detailed example in which we construct the `Partial_linear`
 criteria.

-## A detailed example: Linear regression
+## A detailed example: `Partial_linear`

-The general idea of the linear regression criteria is to fit a linear function
+The general idea of the `Partial_linear` criteria is to fit a linear function on
-on the first feature with the $Y$ value as the response, that is,
+the first feature with the $Y$ value as the response, that is,

 $$
 L = \sum_{i \in I} (Y[i] - \theta_0 - \theta_1 X[i, 0])^2 \\